entermedia-community/entermedia-phpclient/client/README.md

-# PHP Wrapper for the EnterMedia API
+# PHP Wrapper for the EnterMediaDB API
 # PHPunit